 Who is the right audience for Apache Kafka?

 Apache Kafka is the best-suited course for aspirants willing to make their career as Big Data Analysts, Big Data Hadoop Developers, Architects, Testing Professionals, Project Managers, and Messaging and Queuing System Professionals.

-Thorough knowledge of Java, Scala, Distributed Messaging System, and Linux is recommended for the aspirants who want to make it big in the Big Data domain.
+Thorough knowledge of Java, Scala, Distributed Messaging Systems, and Linux is recommended for aspirants who want to make it big in the Big Data domain.

-Go through Intellipaat’s comprehensive Kafka Training, for more in-depth knowledge on Apache Kafka!
+Go through Intellipaat’s comprehensive Kafka Training, for more in-depth knowledge of Apache Kafka!